This is the logo for the 106th website.

 He began with the heartfelt words of compassion to how the General's life related to the three Bible readings, how he showed in his life love of God, family and country along with all fellow beings.

-He talked of the General's great faith and the knowledge that someday, he would be home with the Lord.
-Monsignor Lentocha injected a bit of levity into the service when he related that when he came to the Church of the Seven Sorrows, he related to the General in that he had been a First Sergeant and was wounded in World
+Monsignor Lentocha injected a bit of levity into the service when he related that when he came to the Church of the Seven Sorrows, he related to the General in that he had been a First Sergeant and was wounded in World War II.
+The General stated that this created somewhat of a problem in protocol, "Since I am a General and you are a Sergeant, how do I relate to you?"

-The Monsignor confessed "I am not sure, but I am going to Rome in the next few weeks and I'll discuss the matter with the Good Father."
-The Good Father was also perplexed and after some thought advised "When you are in the Church --you are in charge and when outside the Church -- the General is in charge."
-The Monsignor said "So, from that time on, my communications with the General were inside the Church."
 His message was concluded by referring to General McMahon as a man of prayer, who was willing to give his life for his fellow man.
 He was a truly good and faithful servant.
 The service continued with the hymn "How Great Thou Art," followed by Communion and prayer to God that He welcome his servant Leo into His Heavenly Kingdom.
 The hymn "Prayer of St. Francis of Assissi," was sung and the service concluded with the hymn, "America, the Beautiful."
 The General's body was then escorted to the rear of the Church, receiving the salute of Old Soldiers in the Congregation.
 The burial cloth was removed, the flag once again draped over the coffin.

-The Church was filled with the sounds of the organ refrains of the "Hymns of Joy" as the General was taken from the Church to be transported for burial in the Arlington National Cemetery.
 Personal Note: The General was a good friend who exemplified the title "An Officer and a Gentleman."
 He was a dedicated worker for the 106th Infantry Division Association.
 During the days when I was CUB Editor, I could always depend upon receiving articles from him which he would type himself.

-We salute you General McMahon, and thank God for the privilege to have served and sojourned with you _ Johan General Leo T. McMahon Sr. Services-- Arlington National Cemetery By Alan Jones Jr. Col. USA (Ret) I attended the burial services for Brigadier General Leo T. McMahon on 5 Oct 1987 as a representative of the 106th Infantry Division Association, a family friend and a long time admirer.
+I attended the burial services for Brigadier General Leo T. McMahon on 5 Oct 1987 as a representative of the 106th Infantry Division Association, a family friend and a longtime admirer.

 Mass of Christian Burial had been held in Middletown, PA, Gen McMahon's home.
 A memorial service was held for family and friends at the Old Chapel, Ft Myer, at the gate to Arlington Nation Cemetery.
-Colonel Leo T. McMahon Jr. spoke of his father during the service.
+Colonel Leo T. McMahon, Jr. spoke of his father during the service.

 To the band's accompaniment of a General's "Ruffles and Flourishes" and the salute of the troops, eight pallbearers carefully placed the flag draped coffin aboard an artillery caisson drawn by six horses.
 The procession moved off through Arlington Cemetery to the sound of the band and it's beating drum.